 Nelson City Council will maintain a 'List of Authorised small-scale ultra-low emission burning appliances' that achieve ultra-low emission and efficiency standards under real life testing conditions1.
-The list may be updated without further formality, and will be held at the Council offices and on its website (nelson.govt.nz) and will detail the following:
+The list may be updated without further formality, and will be held at the Council offices and on its website (www.nelsoncitycouncil.co.nz) and will detail the following:

-- the appliance make and model, and a) - b) the authorised fuel for that appliance, and - whether or not the appliance was tested and approved with a water heating unit c) (wet-back) fitted, and - d) the particulate emission rate, grams of total suspended particulate burnt per hour on average, and - the space heating efficiency, where applicable, and e) - f) the authorisation number, and - the date when the authorisation expires, if relevant, and g) - h) any other relevant information.
+- a) the appliance make and model, and - b) the authorised fuel for that appliance, and - c) whether or not the appliance was tested and approved with a water heating unit (wet-back) fitted, and - d) the particulate emission rate, grams of total suspended particulate burnt per hour on average, and - e) the space heating efficiency, where applicable, and - f) the authorisation number, and - g) the date when the authorisation expires, if relevant, and - h) any other relevant information.